Distributed Multi-User Secret Sharing: DSSP with Maximum Number of Users

 \section{DSSP with Maximum Number of Users}

 In this section, we consider the following problem: What is the maximum possible number of users that can be served in a DSSP given a certain number of storage nodes?
-A necessary and sufficient condition on access sets in a DSSP is shown which relates to Sperner families in combinatorics.
-This relation is invoked to present a method for constructing DSSPs that serve maximum number of users.
+A necessary condition on access sets in a DSSP with weak secrecy is shown which relates to Sperner families in combinatorics.
+Furthermore, it is shown that this condition is sufficient to guarantee perfect secrecy in a DSSP.
+In other words, the provided condition is necessary and sufficient for the existence of both weakly secure and perfectly secure DSSPs.
+In fact, the relation to Sperner families is invoked to present a method for constructing DSSPs that serve maximum number of users.